rnelsonchem/gcmstools/docs/appendA.rst

 -----------------------

-There are many instances where you will need to work with plain text files, including when writing Python programs.
+There are many instances where you will need to work with plain text files, including writing Python programs.
 Plain text files are *not* word processing documents (e.g. MS Word), so you will want to use a dedicated text editor.
 Another source of problems for beginners is that leading white space in Python programs is important.
 For these reasons, a dedicated Python text editor can be very useful for beginners.
 Anaconda is bundled with `Spyder`_, which has a builtin text editor.
 The Anaconda FAQ has `information on running Spyder`_ on your system.
 Spyder is actually a full development environment, so it can be very intimidating for beginners.
 Don't worry!
 The far left panel is the text editor, and you can use that without knowing what any of the other panels are doing.
 Some internet searches will reveal other text editors if you'd prefer something smaller.
 (Do *not* use MS Notepad.)

 The ".py" suffix for Python programs can be important.
 On Windows, however, file extensions are not shown by default, which makes them difficult to